Proform Pro 9.9 Elliptical – A Good Buy For You?

 Incline (also called ramp) changes the slope of your elliptical path, helping you to work different muscle groups and crosstrain more effectively.
 A lot of people want incline as it gives you a better crosstraining workout with the incline option.

-The Proform 9.9 elliptical gives you from 0 – 20 degree power incline.
-This means you don’t have to get off the elliptical to adjust the incline – you can adjust it from the console, very handy.
+The Proform 9.9 elliptical gives you from 0 – 20 degree incline.
+And it’s power incline which means you don’t have to get off the elliptical to adjust the incline – you can adjust it from the console, very handy.

-iFit LIVE connects your elliptical to the Internet.
-From there you can track your workouts over time or download new workouts from Jillian Michaels to your elliptical.
+iFit connects your elliptical to the Internet.
+From there you can track your workouts over time or download unlimited new workouts to your machine and watch them using your tablet (tablet not included).

 You can also run world-famous trails all over the world, from Paris to Hawaii.
 Or use the Googlemaps feature to map out your own trails to run.